John A. Macdonald: Colonial leader, 1858–1864

+The American Civil War led to fears in Canada and in Britain that once the U.S. had concluded its internal warfare, they would invade Canada again.
+Canada was sometimes a safe haven for Confederate Secret Service operations against the U.S.; many Canadian citizens and politicians were sympathetic to the Confederacy.
+This led to events such as the Chesapeake Affair, the St. Albans Raid, and a failed attempt to burn down New York City.
+As attorney general of Canada West, Macdonald refused to prosecute Confederate operatives who were using Canada to launch attacks on U.S. soil across the border.

-The American Civil War led to fears in Canada and in Britain that once the Americans had concluded their internal warfare, they would invade Canada again.
-Britain asked the Canadians to pay a part of the expense of defence, and a Militia Bill was introduced in the Assembly in 1862.
-The opposition objected to the expense, and Canada East representatives feared that French-Canadians would have to fight in a British-instigated war.
+With Canadians fearing invasion from the U.S., the British asked that Canadians pay a part of the expense of defence, and a Militia Bill was introduced in the Assembly in 1862.
+The opposition objected to the expense, and Canada East representatives feared that French-Canadians would have to fight in a war they wanted no part in.
 Macdonald was drinking heavily and failed to provide much leadership on behalf of the bill.
 The government fell over the bill, and the Grits took over under the leadership of John Sandfield Macdonald (no relation to John A. Macdonald).
 The parties held an almost equal number of seats, with a handful of independents able to destroy any government.
 The new government fell in May 1863, but Head allowed a new election, which did little to change party standings.
 In December 1863, Canada West MP Albert Norton Richards accepted the post of solicitor general, and so had to face a by-election.
 John A. Macdonald campaigned against Richards personally, and Richards was defeated by a Conservative.
 The switch in seats cost the Grits their majority, and they resigned in March.
 John A. Macdonald returned to office with Taché as titular premier.
 The Taché-Macdonald government was defeated in June.
 The parties were deadlocked to such an extent that, according to Swainson, "It was clear to everybody that the constitution of the Province of Canada was dead".